 The District is aware of the situation and plans to monitor more closely in the future.

 The District has made considerable progress on remitting outstanding checks to the State Commissioner of Commerce.
-As of June 30, 2015 only three such checks existed.
+As of June 30, 2016, all outstanding checks were less than three years old.